CanyenPalmer/Portfolio/README.md

 #### License

-This project is released under the MIT License.
+This project is released under the rights of @Palmer Projects.
+All copyright ownership belongs to Canyen Palmer

 ### Capstone: Google Advanced Data Analytics